Activist investor group cuts Kohl's director nominees to five from nine

 Among the group’s nominees is Macellum Capital Management Chief Executive Officer Jonathan Duskin.

-Reporting by Uday Sampath in Bengaluru; Editing by Saumyadeb Chakrabarty and Sriraj Kalluvila
+Reporting by Uday Sampath in Bengaluru; Editing by Saumyadeb Chakrabarty, Sriraj Kalluvila and Shinjini Ganguli

 Our Standards: The Thomson Reuters Trust Principles.